Alzheimer's Disease - Are There ways to Fight It?

-Possibly if she had gotten the medicine sooner it might have made a difference so I am certainly not putting it down but there really was no improvement and once she went into a nursing facility she was put on two different ones with her condition only getting worse and the stomach pain made her lose almost all appetite and she lost down to under a 100 pounds.
+Possibly, if she had gotten the medicine sooner, it might have made a difference, so I am certainly not putting it down.
+But there really was no improvement and once she went into a nursing facility she was put on two different ones with her condition only getting worse and the stomach pain made her lose almost all appetite.
+She lost down to under 100 pounds.

 Ways to Fight Alzheimer's